Why is it important to write good job descriptions for construction jobs?

 LinkedIn

-Steve is responsible for Maxim Recruitment in the UK.
-He is based in the Maxim head office in Leicester, Leicestershire and regularly travels to meet employers, job seekers and to attend construction industry networking events all over the UK.
-With over 20 years' experience in construction and property recruitment he works with a number of repeat clients and engages in search and headhunting assignments for a range of premium UK and international clients.
+Steve is responsible for Maxim Recruitment in the UK and Canada.
+He is based in the Maxim head office in Leicester, UK and the Toronto office in Canada.
+He regularly travels to meet employers and job seekers and attend construction industry networking events in the UK, Canada and worldwide.
+Steve has over 25 years of experience in construction and property recruitment and enjoys working with many repeat clients.
+He manages dedicated search and headhunting assignments for a range of premium UK, Canadian and international clients.